jipp/sonoffTH/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/jipp/sonoffTH/master/LICENSE)

 # sonoffTH
-Firmware for the sonoffTH (based on ESP8266), to be used as well with other boards.
+Firmware for the sonoffTH (based on ESP8266) written with PlatformIO, to be used as well with other boards.

 ## IDE
 * PlatformIO